Hildebrand Law, P.C. mobile logo

 The Arizona Supreme Court sent this matter back to the divorce court.
 It ordered the court to enter a new decision consistent with this opinion.

 If you need information about why working harder does not entitle a spouse to more community property in an Arizona divorce, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.